 Add the tomato paste and cook, stirring, until the paste turns reddish-brown in color, 7 to 10 minutes.

 Deglaze the pan with white wine, stir until alcohol is cooked off and the mixture thickens.

 Add the basic tomato sauce.
-Stir to combine the ingredients, cover the pan, open the vent and reduce the heat to medium-low 180°F (80°C).
-Simmer about 2 hours, stirring occasionally.
+Stir to combine the ingredients, cover the pan, open the vent, and reduce the heat to medium-low 180°F (80°C).
+Simmer for about 2 hours, stirring occasionally.

-The process of sweating is to make the mushrooms release their natural moisture, and preventing it from evaporating.
+The process of sweating is to make the mushrooms release their natural moisture and prevent it from evaporating.
 To trap the condensation, cover the pan and close the vent, stewing in their own juices, intensifying the flavor.

 TO SERVE: (optional) add 1 to 2 cups of heavy cream substitute (blend tofu and unflavored soy milk until smooth).